Scalified/fab/README.md

 ### Shadow

-Shadow enabled by default and has starndard settings.
+Shadow enabled by default and has standard settings.
 These settings are suitable in most cases.
 However, shadow can be modified in three ways: radius, X- or Y-axis offset and color

 Default | Radius | X- and Y- axis offset
 :-:|:-:|:-: